beebe-gabrielle/City-Market-Co-Data-Cleaning-Exploratory-Analysis/README.md

 Units Sold (+5.3% YoY) increased meaningfully, while Average Order Value (+0.4%) remained nearly flat.
 Growth is being driven by volume, not higher-value transactions.

-**Profit per order is improving, but modestly** Average profit per order rose 1.8% YoY, indicating slight margin gains, though not at the same pace as unit growth.
+**Profit per order is improving, but modestly** Average Profit per Order rose 1.8% YoY, indicating slight margin gain though not at the same pace as unit growth, suggesting the business is scaling volume faster than it is scailing value.

-**High-margin subcategories are not always top profit drivers** Some of the highest margin categories (e.g. Phones, Outdoor) are strong contributors, but others with high margins (e.g. Decor, Beverages) sall into low total profit suggesting low sales volume is limiting impact.
+**High-margin subcategories are not always top profit drivers** Some of the highest margin categories (e.g. Phones 35.2%, Outdoor 32.2%) are strong contributors, but others with high margins (e.g. Decor 36%, Furniture 33.5%) fall into low total profit suggesting low sales volume is limiting impact.

 **Low-margin categories are dragging overall profitability** subcategories like Accessories (15.4%) and Games (9.8%) generate weak margins and contribute to the bottom tier of profit performance, making them clear targets for pricing or cost optimization.